2. Numeric vectors#

 gives the EUR to AUD exchange rates

-(how many Australian Dollars can one buy for 1 Euro)
+(how many Australian Dollars can we buy for 1 Euro)

 the first couple of lines: